-The term ‘medium’ was first used specifically in the context of art 90 years after Lessing mentioned it in an essay in 1861.
-Earlier, art was described in terms of the substance mixed with each pigment to make paint.
-For example, oil and water are different mediums into which paint is mixed to make pigment.
-Now, the term “medium” is used to convey what material art is made of.
+Earlier, art was described in terms of the substance mixed with each pigment to produce color.
+Oil and water, for example, are different media into which color is mixed to make pigment.
+Today, the term “medium” is used to convey what material art is made of.

-Oil paintings also test your problem-solving skills, if you don’t like what you’ve painted, you must decide to either obscure the mistake by covering it with paint or making something else entirely out of it.
-Oil painting is very good if you want more blend in your colors.
+Oil paintings also test your problem solving skills.
+If you do not like what you have painted, you must decide to either obscure the mistake by covering it with paint or make something completely different from it.
+Oil painting is perfect if you want more blend in your colors.
 Oil paintings are generally used to make portraits.

-Watercolors are difficult to work around, as once the paint is on paper, there is very little you can do to change it.
-However, once you master it, there are several advantages.
+Watercolors are difficult to work with; once the paint is on paper, there is very little you can do to change it.
+However, once you master them, there are several advantages.
 Watercolors are comparatively inexpensive.
-One tube of color goes a long way, since the paint is mixed with a lot of water to create its signature effect.
-Watercolor paintings are generally translucent, meaning that you can see the texture of the paper that lies beneath.
+One tube of color goes a long way since the paint is diluted with a lot of water to achieve its signature translucent effect, meaning that you can see the texture of the paper that lies beneath.

-This is the newest medium used in art and was only developed in 1940.
-Compared to watercolors and oil paints, acrylics have a lot of advantages.
-It dries very fast, unlike oil paints.
-It is also very versatile and durable.
-Additionally, it creates less mess and can simply be scraped off if you spill it on the floor; it can be peeled off the hand like glue!
-The most famous artist to use this medium was Vincent Van Gogh, who painted ‘Starry Night’.
-Pop artists like Andy Warhol also used this medium, even in his legendary creation of the ‘Campbell Soup Can’.
+Acrylic is the newest medium in the art world, developed in 1940.
+Compared to watercolors and oil paints, it has many advantages.
+Unlike oil paints, it dries quickly, is also very versatile and durable.
+It also creates less mess and is easy to scrape off when you spill it on the floor; it can be peeled off by hand like glue!

 “Paint me like one of your French girls…”

-Similar to graphite pencils are charcoals.
-Charcoal is darker in shade, cannot be erased easily, and requires more hand control.
+Like graphite pencils, charcoal is darker in color, cannot be erased easily, and requires more hand control.
 Charcoal comes in two types – soft charcoal for blending and hard charcoal for sketching.
 Charcoal is used for drawing figures and quick sketches.

-Pastels come in two forms—oil pastels, which are generally used by children for coloring, and chalk pastels, which are similar to charcoal, but they come in all colors.
+Pastels come in two forms—oil pastels, commonly used by children for coloring, and chalk pastels, which are similar to charcoal, but they come in all colors.
 Pastels are ideal for blending and layering.
-The tip, cut and side can all be used to create various textures.
+The tip, cut and side can all be used to create different textures.

 As we all know, beauty comes in all sizes, and since art is a form of beauty, it is no wonder that it comes in various mediums.
 There is no perfect medium for a particular type of painting, it depends on what an artist is comfortable with, what you like, your budget and availability.
-And most importantly, don’t forget that the beauty of art lies in the eyes of the beholder!
+And above all, do not forget that the beauty of art lies in the eyes of the beholder!